pacphi/make-onboarding-suck-less/scripts/tanzu/aws/APP.md

 You will have to orchestrate git commit updates by updating the SHA of the container image reference in `config.yml` file located under the `subPath` directory of the repo after each image tag and push (or `kp save image`) to a container registry.

-If you do choose this for your CR, then you'll want to fork git repo for your own purposes.
-And you'll want to fork the repo as defined in `config.yml`.
+If you do choose this for your CR, then you'll want to fork the `k8s-manifests` git repo for your own purposes.
+And you'll want to fork the `primes` repo as defined in `config.yml`.
 Note that the container `image` reference will need to be updated in `config.yml` because it's expected you will publish image updates to your own private container registry.

 ### Option 2